American Association for Cancer Research: Meetings and workshops

-Annual Meeting
+Annual meeting

-The AACR Annual Meeting attracts more than 21,000 participants from around the world and has been described as the "main forum to present and discuss cancer-related research."
-Attendees gather to discuss over 6,000 abstracts and to hear more than 250 invited presentations on significant discoveries in basic, clinical, and translational cancer research.
+AACR's annual meeting attracts more than 23,000 participants from around the world and has been described as the "main forum to present and discuss cancer-related research."
+Attendees gather to discuss over 7,000 abstracts and to hear more than 500 invited presentations on significant discoveries in basic, clinical, and translational cancer research.
 Scientific award lectures, grant writing workshops, networking events, and educational sessions round out this comprehensive program.

 Conferences and educational workshops

-In addition to the Annual Meeting, the AACR organizes approximately 30 other conferences and workshops each year, including:
+In addition to the annual meeting, the AACR organizes approximately 30 other conferences and workshops each year, including: